xdy/xdy-exploration-mode/CONTRIBUTING.md

 * Riches
 * Attribution in [CONTRIBUTORS.md](CONTRIBUTORS.md)

-## How to contribute to xdy-module-template
+## How to contribute to xdy-party-group

 Make an issue if you have ideas or have found bugs, or a pull request if you have code or documentation.